markmur/markmurray.blog/src/pages/blog/view-tracking-with-react.md

 title: View tracking with React
 date: 2019-02-20
 description: >-
-  We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
+  Leveraging the native IntersectionObserver API to track views and impressions in a react application.
 tags:
-  - jamaica
+  - JavaScript
-  - green beans
+  - React
-  - flavor
+  - IntersectionObserver
-  - tasting
+  - View Tracking
 ---

 We expect the shipment of a limited quantity of green beans next Monday.
 We’ll